CroBiAd/DuWTill/YourDB/README.md

 ﻿# YourDB
-This project's sole purpose is to help with formatting mutations calls as an SQLite database.
+This project's sole purpose is to help with formatting mutation calls as an SQLite database.
 * If you have no intent to substitute you own data, don't read further.
-Our mutations calls are already in App_Data folder of DuWTill project.
+Our mutation calls are already in the App_Data folder of the DuWTill project.
-* If you prefer other means of creating SQLite database, say [Mozilla add-on](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager-webext/), do it.
+* If you prefer other means of creating the SQLite database, say [Mozilla add-on](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager-webext/), do it.
 But refer to the table description below and in Program.cs.
 * If you want to switch to SQL Server, you can do it too with the appropriate **solution configuration** (not discussed here as part of this distribution).
 We tried SQLExpress and full blown SQL Server.
-* If you need to substitute the reference as well, follow the instructions in README in DuWTill project on how to create blastable database.
+* If you need to substitute the reference as well, follow the instructions in README in the DuWTill project on how to create a blastable database.

 We presume that you've called mutations by following our [pipeline](https://github.com/CroBiAd/TILLinG-mutants) or by other means.
 Then,